-As a matter of fact, yes.
+Contrary to common belief, domestic violence doesn’t have to result in injures.
 California Penal Code 13700 defines “domestic violence” as abuse against an intimate partner, with the abuse including the intentional or reckless use (or threat of use) of physical force.
 Note that even the threat of violence is enough to qualify as domestic violence, particularly when combined with emotional abuse.

 Types of Domestic Violence Charges in CA

-The good news is that there are two levels of domestic violence charges in California.
+The good news is that there are two main levels of domestic violence charges in California.
 The first, corporal injury, can be a felony or a misdemeanor and is far more serious than the second, domestic battery.
 While corporal injury charges can be filed when a victim is injured even slightly, any case where the alleged victim has not been physically injured will be filed as domestic battery.
 This charge is always misdemeanor and those convicted may face up to 1 year in county jail, $2,000 in fines and a loss of your Second Amendment right to own firearms.

 Fighting Domestic Battery Charges in California

-There are many ways to fight domestic violence charges, but it’s important to speak to your Vista domestic battery lawyer to find the right defense for your specific case.
+There are many ways to fight domestic violence charges, but it’s important to speak to your lawyer to find the right defense for your specific case.
 Your attorney may argue that because there was no visible injury, corporal injury charges should be no more than domestic battery charges.
 In other cases, he may argue that the victim doesn’t meet the definition of an intimate partner, and that you may, instead only face regular assault or battery charges rather than domestic violence charges.
 Sometimes, he may help you fight the charges altogether by arguing that there is too little evidence against you or that the “victim” was making false allegations.
 Attempting one defense that doesn’t suit your circumstances could hurt your chances of using another defense successfully.